eubrunomiguel/garuna/README.md

 ## Pictures

-Picture taken in the Heartland Game Explo where it was awarded 2nd place in Game Design by the Jury, and 2nd place people's choice.
+Picture taken in the Heartland Game Contest where it was awarded 2nd place by the Jury, and 2nd place by the people's choice.
 ![alt tag](http://i.imgur.com/f207Plu.jpg)

 Creating an account.